finopsfoundation/framework/_tools-services/hcl-technologies.md

   HCL’s innovative cloud-inception framework helps establish, adopt, and manage complex IT environments, combining aspects of people, process, and technology.
 We are premier and Managed Services partner (MSP) with AWS, Microsoft Azure and Google Cloud.
 Our skills and expertise in delivering cloud-based products help enterprises plan for digital transformation and embark on a cloud native journey.

 # Membership level, type and vendor certifications
 member-level: general

 type:
 - Service Provider
+- Platform Provider

 certified-status:
+- FinOps Certified Service Provider
+- FinOps Certified Platform

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
 product-overview: |
   FinOps at HCL is a framework that focuses on equating cost to the need in cloud operations.
 With HCL FinOps, we aim to bring consistency, visibility and control throughout cloud operations.
 To support the three iterative stages of FinOps i.e., inform, optimize, and govern, we follow a 6-point approach -